gazebosim/gz-usd/README.md

 **USD requires CMAKE 3.12 this package is available from Ubuntu 20.04**

+# Tutorials

+If you have already installed `gz-usd` you might want to visit [the tutorial section](./tutorials/README.md).

 # Requirements

 You will need all of the dependencies for sdformat, along with the following additional dependencies: